 The current feline companions in Marggie and her husband Bill’s home are Lilli, the huntress, Gus, a/k/a Asparagus, and Simon, the good-natured goofball.
 These delightful creatures get along surprisingly well, despite differences in gender, personality and age.

-Gail has been a supporter of Cat Care Society since the 1990s, joined as a volunteer at Cajun’s Closet in 2008, and joined the board of directors in 2010.
+Gail has been a supporter of Cat Care Society since the 1990s and became a volunteer in 2008.
+In 2010 she wanted to become more involved and so joined the board of directors.

 Gail brings CCS more than 30 years of federal government contracting experience utilizing her degree in business administration.
 She and her husband are active in multiple Denver area non-profit organizations.
-Gail has redirected her cats’ care to The Clinic at Cat Care Society for her two favorite cat fans, Mr. Spot and Ms. Jasmine.
-She is adamant about our message, “It's all about the cats here at CCS,” and encourages supporters to consider establishing a legacy, as she has, to help continue the wonderful work being done at CCS.
+Gail has redirected her cats’ care to The Clinic at Cat Care Society for her two favorite cat fans, Spot & Trouble.
+She is adamant about the message, “It's all about the cats here at CCS,” and encourages supporters to consider establishing a legacy, as she has, to help continue the wonderful work being done at CCS.

 Clyde Dawson is enjoying retirement after 22 years working in public broadcasting in four cities.
 Most recently, Clyde was Director of Membership for Colorado Public Radio (Classical Music KVOD and NPR News KCFR), and Vice President of Marketing and Development at KBDI Colorado Public Television.